metis-edu/Deploy-First-Smart-Contract/README.md

    - Open [Remix IDE](https://remix.ethereum.org/) in your browser.

 2. **Connect MetaMask**:
-   - Ensure MetaMask is connected to the Metis Andromeda network.
+   - Ensure MetaMask is connected to the Metis Andromeda/Sepolia network.

 3. **Create a New File**:
    - Click the **File Explorer** in Remix.